never00rei/ProjectAthena/README.md

    2. Write function for handling and presenting single data points
    3. Write function for handling and presenting multiple data points
    4. Write wrapper for presenting data in graph format
+4. **Service Checks**
+   1. Write function which pings a service.
+   2. Write function which requests as website or webpage.
+   3. Write a ticker service for running checks over a time frame.

 **_Service Integration_**
 1. API Calls